senor-cojones/Javascript30/README.md

 ---

 ## Reference
-All tutorials and files courtesy of Wes Bos [Wes Bos](https://javascript30.com/)
+All tutorials and files originally courtesy of [Wes Bos](https://javascript30.com/)